Why Investing in Vietnam Might Be Beneficial for China?

 • Low Labor Costs: It is a good location to undertake labor-intensive production since its labor is less expensive than China's coastal region.

-• Export-led economy: Vietnam has a series of free trade agreements which allow investors to penetrate markets such as the EU, Japan, and CPTPP nations.
+• Export-led economy: Vietnam has a series of free trade agreements that allow investors to penetrate markets such as the EU, Japan, and CPTPP nations.

 Benefit to China